 MDB water market dataset

-Authors: Mihir Gupta, Tim Westwood and Peter Legg
+Authors: Mihir Gupta, Tim Westwood, Peter Legg and Neal Hughes

 ABARES has worked with colleagues in the Australian Bureau of Statistics (ABS), Bureau of Meteorology (BOM), Murray-Darling Basin Authority (MDBA) and each of the state water agencies to compile a unique and comprehensive dataset detailing water availability, market outcomes, irrigation activity, climatic conditions and commodity prices for a consistent set of catchment regions in the Murray-Darling Basin (MDB).